 And that’s how you win the war.

-Eric Layer is an Account Executive at McKee Wallwork and Company, a marketing/consulting firm that specializes in turning around stalled, stuck, and stale brands.
+Eric Layer is Director of Account Management at McKee Wallwork and Company, a marketing/consulting firm that specializes in turning around stalled, stuck, and stale brands.
 At MW+C, Eric leads the charge to develop groundbreaking strategy on behalf of his clients, who include firms in healthcare, manufacturing, death care, hospitality, insurance, finance, construction, nonprofit, and franchise service.
 Eric has advised and ghostwritten for CEOs and members of Congress, and his PR work has landed front-page stories in The Wall Street Journal, The New York Times, and other national publications.